unifiedjs/collective/moderation.md

 Persons should carefully consider the possible intent of the author of a violation.
-It may be that they made an error, are not familiar with the Code of Conduct, are unaware that something is inappropriate, or that cultural differences exist.
+It may be that they made an error, are not familiar with the code of conduct, are unaware that something is inappropriate, or that cultural differences exist.
 In such cases, the author can be given an opportunity to correct the error they made.